remy/remysharp.com/public/blog/jsbin-toxic-part-1.md

 The concept from day one was simple: you could, anonymously, create a web page for anyone to view and edit (creating a new "snapshot").

 Initially around a 4 hour hack with 2 PHP files ([sandbox.php](https://github.com/jsbin/jsbin/blob/e895c32089ac1bd310b5d91aecabda219f2eccea/sandbox.php) and [index.php](https://github.com/jsbin/jsbin/blob/e895c32089ac1bd310b5d91aecabda219f2eccea/index.php)) and one very simple MySQL database.
-Over time it would become more complex, with many many more features - mostly tucked away a very sleek design (by [Danny Hope](https://twitter.com/yandle)).
+Over time it would become more complex, with many many more features - mostly tucked away behind a very sleek design (by [Danny Hope](https://twitter.com/yandle)).

 JS Bin grew and grew over the years.
 I've gone through a couple of major rewrites and now settled on Node for it's backend (though still MySQL) on an AWS based architecture.